How to Avoid Pollen

-Read the Relief for Allergies at Home article > >
+Read the Ragweed Pollen and Fall Allergies article > >

 5 Ways to Keep Pollen Out of Your Home Close your windows and outside doors.
 Avoid using window and attic fans during pollen season.
 Use air-conditioning to cool your home.
 Roll up your car windows when driving.
 Use the air-conditioning if you need it.
 Dry clothing and bedding in the dryer.
 Don't hang them outside.
 Remember that pets can bring in pollen on their fur, too.
 Don't allow pets that spend time outdoors in your bedroom.

 If you have to be outside, minimize your exposure to pollen.